RaghadmD0/streamlit_clustring/README.md

 ## Project Overview

-*Applying dimensionality reduction and clustering to the Fashion MNIST dataset and deploying the results in a web application.*
+*Applying dimensionality reduction and clustering to the Fashion MNIST dataset and deploying the results in streamlit web application.*

 ## Team Members